brandoz2255/Obsidian-Notes/Chapter one Containers Matter.md

-- Such that a good application on the server must be moved post failure so that the end user doesn’t notice the failure

-- **Pg 8** why containers

-- We need to hide the issues of our application in case of hardware or software failure

-- **Pg 8** why containers are useful packaging version isolation fast startup low over head

-- Containers are designed for the purposes

-- Requirements for orchestration **page 9**

-- Clustering discovery configuration load balancing monitoring resilience

-- All these are handle by a container orchestration environment such as kubernetes

-- Running containers **page 9**

-- What docker container really is

-- Couple of commands docker run and -ti flags def

-- Cat `ip` `úname` commands and special flags to read system in Linux

-- We can see containers have some functionality of a virtual machine and a running instance of a applications

-- Deploying `kubernetes` pods using `k3s`

-- Pod def and app example using `k3s` in **page 15**
-- declarative configuration def
-- Kubernetes has a API server we must communicate with is
-- we use `kubectl` to talk with kubernetes `k3s` has its own `kubectl`
-- REST api defnition
-- Kubernetes features self healing and scalablility **pg 16 and 17 **

----
 ## New Modern Application

 Its a great time to be a Software developer and not in the means of AI doing the simple part it can generate code both front and backend but it cant make containers scale them heal etc .....